-Carlsbad’s General Plan – Open Space & Parks
+Carlsbad’s General Plan

-One of our biggest concerns is that historically many areas of the city (their are 25) have been excluded from the requirement of having a minimum of 15% open space.
+One of our biggest issues is that historically many areas of the city (their are 25) have been excluded from the requirement of having a minimum of 15% open space.
 This “grandfathering” means you may live in an area that is short of natural open space.
 Look at the map below to see which parts of the city are affected.

 Recent developments in Carlsbad’s adoption of its new General Plan:

-The city of Carlsbad is in the process of updating its General Plan.
-This occurs about every 10 years.
+GP revision occurs about every 10 years.
 The current revision cuts back on the long-term commitment of 40% open space.
 Even 2-3% less could mean a loss of 500-750 acres of open space.
 On July 15, 2014, the city of Carlsbad held a workshop to review public comments.
 Staff presented council with feedback to these comments.
 Click here for our rebuttal to many of their comments.
 Council did not give any directions to staff asking for changes after public comments at the workshop and questions to the staff.
 Below are our comments to the general plan and Climate Action Plan (CAP):

 Our major concern is that the promise of 40% open space (going back to 1986) has been completely ignored in the new General Plan.
 In addition, the General Plan and the draft Environmental Impact Report fail to mention the required performance standard of 15% open space space for each of the 25 Local Facility Management Zones.
 Green space should be a focus of the General Plan, not an afterthought following the additional of thousands of residences, 7 million square feet of new commercial space, and 2600 more hotel rooms.